StackExchange/StackExchange.DataExplorer/Readme.txt

 Configuring the databases:

 - Either: deploy the DataExplorer database project OR run the Data/dataexplorer.sql
-- Import data into the StackOverflow database (and any other databases you wish to query) alternatively if a DB exists you can simple run queries that do not depend on data like "SELECT 1"
+- Import data into the Stack Overflow database (and any other databases you wish to query) alternatively if a DB exists you can simple run queries that do not depend on data like "SELECT 1"

 - Contributing Patches